-Taylor Lautner Shares Vacation Photo With Carrie Fisher’s Daughter, Billie Lourd on Instagram
+Taylor Lautner Shares Vacation Photo With Carrie Fisher’s Daughter, Billie Lourd, On Instagram

 A private memorial service took place a day earlier and Billie Lourd was surrounded by her family and friends, including Taylor Lautner and Todd.
 The service was held at Carrie Fisher’s home and as expected, it was also star-studded.
 Besides Lautner, Lourd was also joined by Gwyneth Paltrow and Meryl Streep, among others.

 As for the real score between Billie Lourd and Taylor Lautner, there is no confirmation if they are exclusively dating but they were spotted kissing in Los Angeles in December.
-Dating rumors have been rampant ever since but neither has confirmed that they are officially an item.
+Dating rumors have been rampant ever since, but neither has confirmed that they are officially an item.
 Whatever the relationship status of these two is, Lourd must be grateful to have a friend who is ready to offer her the support she needs.

 Billie Lourd deserves to get a break after what happened to her last month.
 The grief will not easily go away but seeing how Taylor Lautner has always been there for her, things might just be a bit easier for her considering she has a friend to lean on.